reactabular/reactabular/docs/customizing_cells.md

 ## Nested Data

 Sometimes you might be dealing with nested data.
-You can use a `value` handler like this to manipulate `value` passed to `cell`:
+Here's an example of how to access that:

 ```javascript
 const data = [